 Where and how big is the scar?

-It is common to have discomfort after a hip replacement for at least a few weeks.
-Although it will be very different from the pain from arthritis.
+It is common to have discomfort after a hip replacement for at least a few weeks, although it will be very different from the pain caused by arthritis.
 Every day your pain, mobility and strength should improve.
 It is not uncommon to only require simple paracetamol within a few weeks after a hip replacement.

 By the time you come for review around 6 weeks following your surgery, you should have minimal pain and be able to walk a reasonable distance with the aid of a walking stick.
 At this stage joint stiffness, weakness and occasional aching discomfort is common.